 - Registered Address.
 In order to register a Vietnam company, you must provide a local Vietnam address as the registered address of the company.
 The registered address must be a physical address and cannot be a P.O.
 Box.

 - Taxation.
 Vietnam registered companies enjoy very attractive tax exemptions and incentives.
 Your company pays less than 9% for the first S$300,000 annual profits and 17% flat after that.
 There are no capital gains or dividend taxes on Vietnam companies.
 Excellent tax benefits and business reputation of Vietnam are the key reasons why entrepreneurs from around the world prefer to form a company in Vietnam.
-For further information on taxes, refer to the how to set up a business in vietnam.
+For further information on taxes.

 Considerations for foreigners